Galamrani/Dating-App/README.md

 - Like profiles and match with other users.
 - Send and receive private messages in real-time.

-## Deployed Application

-The application is currently deployed and can be accessed at the following URL: [https://dating-appv1.fly.dev/](https://dating-appv1.fly.dev/)

 ## Features

 - **User Authentication and Authorization**: Secure login and registration using JWT authentication.